MIDS-scaling-up/v3/week01/hw/Readme.md

 ```

 ### 1.4 Both Linux and Mac:
-**Note: the wifi configuration might not work due to a bug in the software.
-If it is an issue, just skip the wifi step and connect the Xavier directly to your router with an ethernet cable after the setup is complete**

-You will finish the [setup process](https://developer.nvidia.com/embedded/learn/get-started-jetson-xavier-nx-devkit#setup) using the tty terminal you just opened to the device.
+You will finish the [setup process](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#setup) using the tty terminal you just opened to the device.

 ## 2. Configure VNC

-It is highly recommended that you connect your Xavier directly to your router with an ethernet cable.
+It is highly recommended that you connect your Nano directly to your router with an ethernet cable.

 You can have a keyboard, mouse, and monitor attached to your Jetson; but it is also extremely convenient to set up screen sharing, so you can see the Jetson desktop remotely.
 This is needed, for instance, when you want to show Jetson's screen over a web conference - plus it's a lot easier than switching between monitors all the time.

 1. Get a VNC screen sharing client.
 You can install [TightVNC](https://www.tightvnc.com/), [Remmina](https://remmina.org/), or another VNC client of your choice.
-2. Configure your Xavier for remote screen sharing.
+2. Configure your Nano for remote screen sharing.

-On your Xavier, open a terminal (or ssh to your Xavier from another computer).
+On your Nano, open a terminal (or ssh to your Nano from another computer).

 ```
 mkdir ~/.config/autostart